dwhly/myfitnesspal-commandline/README.md

 Recommended command for entering food data:
 m [or match].
 See help for more

+You can use in your xmpp client shift+enter for setting multi commands at once

 ----------------------
 Commands for using project via xmpp client.
 Is project is started on server?